Skip to content

 What if we embrace the concept that rest, recovery, and reflection are essential parts of the progress toward a successful and happy company?

-A few questions I would invite you to consider (or journal) if you find yourself overwhelmed with the grind today:
+A few questions I would invite you to consider (or journal) if you are in Level 1 or 2:

-• How would your experience of your leadership role if you viewed yourself as a craftsman instead of a business person?
+• How would your experience of your leadership role shift if you viewed yourself as a craftsman instead of a business person?

 • How might you adjust your approach to the work day if you believed that rest, recovery, and reflection were essential to your job?
 (Hint: they are).